Can Dogs Eat Cannellini Beans? Health Benefits and Risks

 • After soaking, remove the beans from the water and give them a good rinse to remove any residue or contaminants.

-• Add the rinsed and soaked beans to a big pot, and fill the pot with fresh water.
-The beans should be cooked for 60 to 90 minutes or until they are soft and can be mashed with a fork.
+• Add the rinsed and soaked beans to a big pot and fill the pot with fresh water.
+Cook the beans for 60 to 90 minutes or until they are soft and can be mashed with a fork.

 • Start with small servings when giving cannellini beans to your dog to gauge their tolerance and prevent intestinal problems.
 Some cooked beans should be added to your dog’s regular meals.
 The portion size should suit your dog’s size and dietary needs.